Sewage Discussion Paper Released

 The process will allow for the receipt of comments from the public throughout through the normal channels (mail, electronic, toll-free number) and will include a public-consultation sessions at convenient times in all 18 counties.
 The four Nova Scotia Atlantic Canada Coastal Action Program (ACAD) sites will help to co-ordinate sessions in their communities.

-Distribution of the discussion paper will begin the week of April 2.
-Public-consultation sessions will commence the week of May 2 and will continue through the end of June.
+- Public-consultation sessions will commence the week of May 2 and will continue through the end of June.

 Comments will then be reviewed and the strategy will be developed based on the input from Nova Scotians.
 It is expected that the strategy document will by completed by the end of March 2002.